jaceryann/ecommerce_search/README.md

                            ca_certs=certifi.where())
 ```

-Starting at the home page for Amazon, manually enter one of the specified searches in order to examine the URL from the resulting page.
+Start by navigating to the home page for Amazon in a browser and manually enter one of the specified searches in order to examine the URL from the resulting page.
 For example, the search 'python books' (entered manually in the Amazon search tool) directs to the following URL:

 'https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=python+books'

-This indicates that the base URL for the search results page is everything up to '...&field-keywords=' followed by the search word(s) (separated by a '+' sign if search contains more than one word).
-A couple of tests typing different searches directly into the URL in this fashion will verify this assumption.
+This indicates that the URL for a search result page is everything up to '...&field-keywords=' followed by the search word or words (separated by a '+' sign if the search contains more than one word).
+A couple of tests entering the above URL (adjusted for different search criteria) directly into the address bar of the browser will verify this assumption.

-The next step is to store the base URL as a string object so that each additional search string can be added to this as needed.
+The next step is to store the base of the above URL as a string object so that each search string can be added to this as needed.
 Starting with the search term 'sneakers', build a complete search URL as follows:

 ```python
 base_url = 'https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords='